MichaelHolley/SnapText/README.md

 ## How to use
 1. Execute
 2. Select ROI and press S-Key to select
-4. Press any key to stop program
+4. Press any key to stop the program
-3. Copy text from console
+3. Copy text from the console

 ## Known Issues
 - With multiple Screens/Monitors connected, it will only capture the "main" screen